OSGeo/grass-website/content/about/governance.md

    width="35%" style="float:left;padding-right:25px;padding-top:15px">
 </a>

-The Project Steering Committee (PSC) of the GRASS GIS project oversees the overall direction of the project, budget, and necessary changes to governance or processes.
+The Project Steering Committee (PSC) of the GRASS project oversees the overall direction of the project, budget, and necessary changes to governance or processes.
 More specifically, the PSC votes on write access to the source code repositories, reimbursements, and other issues that are difficult to decide by